 Again, these small dogs do better with older kids.
 Although Puglands enjoy the company of children, they may easily snap back at rough teasing.
 Socialization is important, though, teaching young kids to respect them is even more.

-Sometimes referred to as Poxers, these mixes tend to inherit a short coat that’ll come in all Pug and Boxer colors.
-And while both parents have relatively short snouts, the Box-A-Pug will have a snout somewhere in between (in length).
+Sometimes referred to as Poxers, these mixes tend to inherit a short coat that’ll come in all Pug and/or Boxer colors.
+And while both parents have relatively short snouts, the Box-A-Pug will have a snout that is somewhere in between.

 The Boxer brings the athleticism and energy, while the Pug brings the playfulness.
 They make amazing companions for children and will never miss an opportunity to snuggle up with their owners!
-Plus, they’re decent watchdogs for their size.
+Plus, they can be decent watchdogs for their size.

 22. Tibetan Pug

-The result of crossbreeding two of the world’s finest lap dogs is the Tibetan Pug.
-From the Pug and Tibetan Spaniel, these mixes have earned a reputation as the ultimate lap dogs.
-Play or lounge, they’re up for whatever you are!
+The result of crossbreeding two of the world’s most famous lap dogs is the Tibetan Pug.
+From the Pug and Tibetan Spaniel, these mixes have earned a reputation as the ultimate lap dogs (no surprise here).
+Play or lounge, they’re up for whatever!

 It’s no surprise they’ll small Pug mixes, weighing at most 15 pounds.
 But what makes the Tibetan Pug stand out is their adaptive intelligence.
 They have a great understanding of human emotions and use it to their advantage.